About me

 Between nationalism and solidarity: writing on the far right, anti-gender mobilisation and LGBTQ activism in Ukraine’s war context.
 European Journal of Politics and Gender (EJPG), 2025.

-I am a political scientist and gender studies scholar specializing in the governance of gender, sexuality, and reproduction in war-affected and post-Soviet societies.
-I am currently a Senior FWO Postdoctoral Fellow at KU Leuven (Belgium).
+I am a political scientist and policy advisor specializing in gender, sexuality, and civilian vulnerability in conflict-affected and post-Soviet contexts.
+I currently serve as a Senior FWO Postdoctoral Fellow at KU Leuven (Belgium), where my work bridges academic research and policy engagement.

-I hold a PhD in Political Science from Humboldt University, Berlin, and have held competitive international fellowships, including Fulbright (University of Florida), the Swedish Institute Fellowship (Lund University), and the MSCA EUTOPIA Fellowship at the University of Ljubljana.
+I hold a PhD in Political Science from Humboldt University of Berlin and have received competitive international fellowships, including Fulbright (University of Florida), the Swedish Institute Fellowship (Lund University), and the MSCA EUTOPIA Fellowship at the University of Ljubljana.

-My research examines how contemporary conflicts reshape intimate life, including parenthood, kinship, gender roles, and sexual citizenship, and how these transformations intersect with state-building, nationalism, and geopolitical positioning.
-Empirically, I focus on Eastern Europe and the South Caucasus, with particular attention to Ukraine and other post-Soviet contexts.
+My work focuses on how contemporary conflicts reshape social structures and civilian experiences, including gender roles, family dynamics, and sexual citizenship, and how these shifts intersect with state-building, nationalism, and geopolitical strategies.
+I have particular regional expertise in Eastern Europe and the South Caucasus, especially Ukraine and other post-Soviet contexts.